-2. The Kentucky Employees Health Plan has determined that the prescription drug coverage offered by the Kentucky Employees Health Plan is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
-Because your existing coverage is "Creditable Coverage", you can keep this coverage under the Kentucky Employees Health Plan and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.
-You DO NOT need to join ANY Medicare prescription drug plan because you have coverage available through the Kentucky Employees Health Plan.
+2. The Kentucky Employees' Health Plan has determined that the prescription drug coverage offered by the Kentucky Employee's Health Plan is, on average for all plan participants, expected to pay out as much as standard Medicare prescription drug coverage pays and is therefore considered Creditable Coverage.
+Because your existing coverage is Creditable Coverage, you can keep this coverage and not pay a higher premium (a penalty) if you later decide to join a Medicare drug plan.

-When Can You Join A Medicare Drug Plan.
+When Can You Join A Medicare Drug Plan?

 You can join a Medicare drug plan when you first become eligible for Medicare and each year from November 15th through December 31st.

-However, if you lose your current creditable prescription drug coverage, through no fault of your own, you will also be eligible for a two (2) month Special Enrollment Period (SEP) to join a Medicare drug plan.
+However, if you lose your current creditable prescription drug coverage, through no fault of your own, you will also be eligible for a two month Special Enrollment Period (SEP) to join a Medicare drug plan.